Adolf Loos: Education

 Loos attended several Gymnasium schools and sought a variety of programs.
 In 1884, Loos began his studies at the Stiftsgymnasium Melk for only a few months after failing an exam.
 He then studied mechanics at the Royal and Imperial State Technical College in Liberec, but dropped to pursue building technology.
-He then returned to mechanics again at State Crafts School in Brünn in 1889, and changed to architecture by studying at Dresden University of Technology from 1890 - 1893.
-Loos ultimately did not receive any academic degree due to his sporadic education pursuits, poor academics, and his enrollment to the Austrian military in 1889.
-His enrollment however also sparked some of Loos' interests, joining a dueling club in college.
+He then returned to mechanics again at State Crafts School in Brno in 1889, and changed to architecture by studying at Dresden University of Technology from 1890 to 1893.
+Loos ultimately did not receive any academic degree due to his sporadic education pursuits, poor academics, and his enrollment in the Austrian military in 1889.

 Loos' diverse educational background provided him with a vast skillset which proved to be useful.
-For example, he could comprehend masonry and craftsman work and its impact on architecture.
-He additionally was acknowledged by many scholars and was treated highly in the architectural field due to his experience.
+He could comprehend masonry and craftsman work and its impact on architecture, prompting recognition by many scholars based on his expertise.

 Career

 United States

-Post college, Loos traveled to the United States and stayed there from 1893 to 1896 in desire to live auspiciously and to learn about outside architecture.
+Post college, Loos traveled to the United States from 1893 to 1896 to learn about outside architecture.
 He started in New York and financially supported himself by working as a mason, a floor-layer, and a dish-washer.
 These jobs allowed Loos to move to the Philadelphia countryside with his uncle Benjamin, where he worked as a watchmaker.
-Living on the countryside made Loos admire America's rural culture, but he later traveled to New York and Chicago to explore American architecture.
+Living on the countryside made Loos admire America's rural culture, but he traveled to New York and Chicago to explore American metropolitan architecture.

 On his first visit to Chicago, Loos was immediately inspired by the new American skyscrapers and the World's Columbian Exposition in 1893.
-Specifically, he was inspired by the architect Louis Sullivan and the Chicago School of Architecture, being in content with Sullivan's concept of form follows function in the literary piece Ornament in Architecture.
+Specifically, he was inspired by the architect Louis Sullivan and the Chicago School of Architecture, approving of Sullivan's concept of form follows function in his essay Ornament in Architecture.

-Although Loos left America in 1896, he later became involved with Chicago in 1922.
-Inspired by Sullivan, Loos submitted a column building design for the Chicago Tribune Tower Competition, where his design proposal followed a Doric column as the building's top, known as the Column Tower proposal.
-While he did not win, his architecture inspired post modernism ideas.
+Although Loos left America in 1896, he became involved in Chicago's architectural scene.
+Inspired by Sullivan, in 1922 Loos submitted a building design for the Chicago Tribune Tower Competition, where his design proposal followed a Doric column as the building's top, known as the Column Tower proposal.
+While he did not win, his architecture inspired later Postmodern architects of the 1980s and '90s.

 Vienna

 Loos returned to Vienna in 1896 and made it his permanent residence.
-He was a prominent figure in the city and a friend of Ludwig Wittgenstein, Arnold Schönberg, Peter Altenberg and Karl Kraus.
+He was a prominent figure in the city and a friend of prominent Viennese figures such as Ludwig Wittgenstein, Arnold Schoenberg, Peter Altenberg and Karl Kraus.

-Inspired by his years in the New World he devoted himself to architecture.
+Inspired by his years in the New World, Loos devoted himself to architecture.
 After briefly associating himself with the Vienna Secession in 1896, he rejected the style and advocated a new, plain, unadorned architecture.
 A utilitarian approach to use the entire floor plan completed his concept.
 Loos's early commissions consisted of interior designs for shops and cafés in Vienna.